Post Malone personally designed this Raising Cane’s restaurant

 The redesign isn’t temporary.
 The company said they worked closely with the musician to open the custom location, and they don’t anticipate it being converted into a “regular” Cane’s.

-Fans eager to be a part of the new PRaising Cane’s experience can get their first taste of the “Posty Way” restaurant when it opens it doors Thursday, April 13.
+Fans eager to be a part of the new PRaising Cane’s experience can get their first taste of the “Posty Way” restaurant when it opens its doors Thursday, April 13.